 - Higher inertia results in decreased stopping ability with the stock JK brakes.

 - If you know your vehicle well and drive it daily, you will notice the differences.

 Many JK owners have opted to upgrade their stock Jeep JK by fitting 33-inch tires on 17-inch rims, making his Jeep Wrangler look even more rugged and ready for off-roading adventures.

 Wear on Other Components With Oversized Tires

-Components that will can affected by fitting bigger tires are:
+Components that will be affected by fitting 33 tires for Jeep Wrangler are:

 - Steering components